choccymilku/choccyweb/TO-DO.md

 playtime tracker for games
 more to about me
-dedicated page for "life data" edit gallery API translations?
+edit gallery API
+wakatime for code related data? translations?